- Driver and Vehicle Licensing Agency

 - 22 June 2017, see all updates

-General information for medical professionals for assessing fitness to drive.
+General information for medical professionals about the assessing fitness to drive guide.

 UK driver licensing

 Licensing and licence groups

 The UK medical standards for driver licensing refer to Group 1 and Group 2 licence holders: